opstower-ai/llm-opstower/README.md

 🚧 As of Sep '23, OpsTower.ai can answer questions about your AWS resources and perform calculations on cloudwatch metrics from the command line.
 [Learn about our larger vision](#user-content-vision).

+__🏆 OpsTower.ai is the current SOTA for accuracy in the [DevOps AI Assistant Open Leaderboard](https://github.com/opstower-ai/devops-ai-open-leaderboard) for AWS Services, AWS Cloudwatch Metrics, and AWS Billing.__

 _📅 [Book a time on my calendar](https://calendly.com/derek-haynes) or email derek@opstower.ai to chat about what capabalities you'd like to see._

 <p align="center">